 November 10, 1986 – Bruce Springsteen & the E Street Band release Bruce Springsteen & The E Street Band Live/1975-85; it sells one-million copies in one day.
 Live/1975–85 is the second best selling live album in U.S. history, selling 13x platinum, trailing only Garth Brooks’ Double Live.

 November 10, 2014 – Cranberries singer Dolores O’Riordan is arrested after an alleged air rage incident on a flight from the US to Ireland.
-O’Riordan allegedly stamped on a female flight attendant’s foot before headbutting a police officer who had been sent to pacify her, and then spitting in his face.
+O’Riordan allegedly stomped on a female flight attendant’s foot before headbutting a police officer who had been sent to pacify her, and then spitting in his face.
 O’Riordan had been diagnosed as bipolar and had just that week split from her husband of 20 years.

 Classic Rock Birthdays

 November 10, 1947 – Glen Buxton, guitar (Alice Cooper) (d.
 1997)

 November 10, 1947 – Greg Lake, vocals, bass (King Crimson, Emerson, Lake & Palmer) (d.
 2016)

 November 10, 1954 – Mario Cipollina, bass (Huey Lewis and the News)